GeoPlatform/node-gpoauth/README.md

 > This event is called with an unauthorized request is made to your application.
 It will only be called in the event that the client (browser) making the request does not have a valid JWT.
 Depending on how your application is set up you may want to filter only some requests.
 For example, if your application servers both static assets as well as an API you will only want to limit access to the API.
 You application is required to implement a handler for this event.
 If there is no registered event handler for this event node-gpoauth will throw and error.
 >
 >**NOTE:**
->Failing to either call the next funcation or send a response to the client will cause the application to hang as Express will not continue processing the request middleware.
+>Failing to either call the next function or send a response to the client will cause the application to hang as Express will not continue processing the request middleware.
 >
 >**Parameters:**
 >